snaberino/pota-browser/readme.md

 Hello!
 This is a **very early alpha** version of a hypothetical profile manager and anti-detection browser written in Rust.
 It's completely open-source and experimental.

+The aim is to use the standard browser installation and tweak it in order to avoid fingerprint restriction and bypass antibot.

+At the moment only Google chrome is supported.

 ## 🚧 Still a Work in Progress!

 I’m actively developing Pota Browser, and there’s still a lot to do.
 If you’re curious, feel free to check out the repo, test it out, and let me know what you think. **Bug reports, feature ideas, and contributions are more than welcome!** 🙌
 ## Join

 - **IRC:** [irc.libera.chat #potabrowser](https://web.libera.chat/#potabrowser)
-- **0xchat Group:** `nostr:naddr1qpqrzct9xvmnywfc8qcnyc3jx3jrvdp5xycnvde5vycrze34xguxvvtx8yckyvnrxuexzdnrx4jkzcnyv33nvc3kvycxxcny8ymx2e33vgq3wamnwvaz7tm8wfhh2urn9cc8scmgv96zucm0d5pqqqcyqqqfskqjky3kl`

 ## Usage

 ### Requirements

-- **Google Chrome** must be installed in the default path.
+- **Google Chrome**
-- **Rust** must be installed.
+- **Rust**
 ### Installation & Usage

 1. Clone the repository: